Board of Directors

 President, John N. Gardner

 John Gardner is universally regarded throughout the national and international higher education community as the initiator and leader of an educational reform movement, spanning more than three decades, to improve the retention and graduation rates of college and university students.
 His work has focused especially on two critical student transitions during the undergraduate years: the first-year experience and the senior-year experience.
-Gardner is the founder of two higher education research and professional development educational centers, the University of South Carolina’s National Resource Center on The First-Year Experience and Students in Transition and the Brevard College Corporation’s Policy Center on the First Year of College.
-He is also Distinguished Professor Emeritus of Library and Information Science and Senior Fellow at the University of South Carolina and the courtesy appointment of Distinguished Professor of Educational Leadership at Brevard College.
-He is a widely published author and scholar whose work has been recognized with numerous awards including eight honorary doctoral degrees.
+Gardner is the founder of two higher education research and professional development educational centers, the University of South Carolina’s National Resource Center on The First-Year Experience and Students in Transition and the John N. Gardner Institute for Excellence in Undergraduate Education.
+He is also Distinguished Professor Emeritus of Library and Information Science and Senior Fellow at the University of South Carolina.
+He is a widely published author and scholar whose work has been recognized with numerous awards including eleven honorary doctoral degrees.
 Gardner brings forty years experience working in higher education to his presidency.

 Vice President, Betsy O. Barefoot

 Dr. Barefoot is one of the three co-founders of the Policy Center on the First Year of College where she currently serves as Co-Director and Senior Scholar.
 Prior to 1999 was Co-Director for Research and Publications for the University of South Carolina’s National Resource Center for The First-Year Experience and Students in Transition.
 She has extensive university teaching experience at undergraduate and graduate levels.
 Her special area of expertise is the scholarship of efforts to improve the beginning college experience.
 She is widely published and is universally regarded as a leading scholar in her field.
-She is also highly regarded for her editorial and management skills in the production of higher education publications and in that regard has been the primary leader for the Center’s publishing accomplishments.
-She has nineteen year of experience working on issues of first-year student success at the national level.
-Dr. Barefoot also holds the courtesy appointment of Associate Professor of Educational Leadership at Brevard College where she serves as Trustee of the College.
+She is also highly regarded for her editorial and management skills in the production of higher education publications.
+She has twenty-five years of experience working on issues of first-year student success at the national level.

 Secretary/Treasurer, Angela M. Whiteside

-Mrs. Whiteside has been employed with the Institute for over ten years.
-Her current title is Vice President for Finance and Administration.
+Mrs. Whiteside has been employed with the Institute for over ten years and serves as Vice President for Finance and Administration.
 She holds an associate of arts degree from Southwestern Community College, a bachelor’s degree in business administration from Gardner Webb University and an MBA from the University of Massachusetts Amherst.
 She is highly knowledgeable of all aspects of the Institute and its processes.

 Dr .Nesbitt is President Emerita of Gainesville State College, one of the 34 constituent units of the University System of Georgia.
 Prior to that she was Vice President of Academic Affairs of Georgia Perimeter College.
 She has been a two-year college leader of first-year experience improvement efforts since 1985 when she began working with Director Gardner on various professional partnerships.
 She is a doctorally trained historian as well.
 Her expertise in the fastest growing sector of public higher education (the community college) is especially valuable to the Institute.